clemenko/px-harvester/airgap_reademe.md

 # Hauler All the Pure/Portworx Things

-This guide will show how we can easily air gap all the Pure and Portworx bits.
+This guide will show how we can easily air gap all the Pure and Portworx bits for Harvester.
 We are going to use a tool from Rancher Gov called Hauler.
 Currently we are not using all the features of Hauler.
 This guide is using the FlashArray as the target storage device.
-There a few things than need to be changed to connect to a FLashBlade.
+There a few things we will need to connect.
+An API token for the `pureuser`, the ip address, a linux host with internet access, and a linux host with access to the array.

-## install hauler - internet side
+## install hauler - INTERNET side

-Hauler is a swiss army knife for collecting and serving files across an air gap. https://docs.hauler.dev/docs/intro
+We are going to use the linux server with internet access.
+We will collect and tar the bits we need.
+Using Hauler as the swiss army knife for collecting and serving files across an air gap. https://docs.hauler.dev/docs/intro

 `curl -sfL https://get.hauler.dev | bash`